-There’s nothing quite like a crackling fire on a cold, snowy day, but if you’re not getting the heat or efficiency you’re hoping for, then you may a pile of firewoodneed to do a closer examination of the fuel you’re using.
+There’s nothing quite like a crackling fire on a cold, snowy day, but if you’re not getting the heat or efficiency you’re hoping for, then you may need to do a closer examination of the fuel you’re using.
 What you burn makes a big difference in how your fires turn out, and burning the wrong things in your fireplace can lead to some big problems throughout your structure.
 Learn more below, then turn to our team for an inspection today.
 We’d be happy to help with it all!

 What NOT To Burn